Thursday afternoon, 17 July 1997

 Grandpa decks the newcomer across his jaw.
 He falls backwards onto the table, which topples over with a terrific crash.
-The sauce-lathered cake, true to its explosive name, messily splatters all over the man’s clothes, the floor, and Celia’s birthday presents.
+The sauce-lathered cake, true to its name, splatters everywhere.
+All over the floor, the man’s clothes, and Celia’s birthday presents.

 The seated Flores children start loudly crying.

 Celia: Celia, still in her father’s arms, bursts into tears.
 Her presents are ruined.
 She squirms, trying to get down.
 The pony is going to trample them!
 Or get out!
 “Daaaaaaaaaadddyyyy!!” her voice rises in a watery wail.